-- Bachelor’s Degree in Economics, Finance or finance-related topic is required, MBA preferred
+- Bachelor’s Degree in economics, finance, or finance-related area is required; MBA preferred

-- Candidates must be able to handle all project financial monitoring tasks including budgeting, cost projections, cost monitoring in accordance with government accounting procedures and revenue projections
+- Proven experience with all project financial monitoring tasks including budgeting, revenue projections, and cost monitoring in accordance with GAAP and government accounting regulations

-- Ability to analyze budget information to provide early warning of projected cost variances from budget, and to develop and maintain budgeting and cost monitoring standards
+- Ability to analyze budget information to provide early warning of projected cost variances from budget

 |WHAT WE DO:

 NORC at the University of Chicago is an objective, non-partisan research institution that delivers reliable data and rigorous analysis to guide critical programmatic, business, and policy decisions.
 Since 1941, our teams have conducted groundbreaking studies, created and applied innovative methods and tools, and advanced principles of scientific integrity and collaboration.
 Today, government, corporate, and nonprofit clients around the world partner with us to transform increasingly complex information into useful knowledge.